depperm/first-project-ideas/README.md

 Since early gaming was around, [aquanoid](https://www.playdosgames.com/online/aquanoid/) has shown us that mankind likes to break things, specifically bricks.
 You know you want to break bricks so why not make some bricks to break.
 #### Frogger
 Why did the chicken cross the road, because the frog couldn't.
 Honestly just help the frog cross the road, and avoid those cars.
+#### Game Jam
+Sometimes all you need is a random idea and a deadline to really squeeze a project out.
+There are hundreds of game jams to choose from, and you will hopefully be able to produce something unique as well.
+Thousands of monkeys pounding on typewriters will eventually produce a shakespearean work, just think you could be that monkey.
 #### Minesweeper
 A grid with some number of hidden mines.
 Click to clear areas, see nearby mines, flag mines, or EXPLODE.
 #### Pacman